raelyard/life-book/notes.md

 Despite that I do not hold such a belief, there is an element of goodness in it.
 There's an extent to which I do buy into it.

-I hold that the truth is the truth, but I acknowledge that it can look different when viewed from a different perspective.
+I hold that the truth is the truth and there is no form of truth that is "my truth" or "your truth", but I acknowledge that truth can look different when viewed from a different perspective.
 This is like the story of the blind men and the elephant (a reference to that belongs in the book).

 Thus, my heading here of `the truth as I perceive it`.
 I am a seeker of truth.
 I have a bit of a glimpse into what it is in some respects, but it would be the height of hubris to say I really konw anything.